andrewtwelch/listenarr/README.md

 ### Setup

 Listenarr can be run natively or through a container.<br />
-To run natively, install dependencies and run `src/Listenarr.py`.<br />
+To run natively, install dependencies and run `src/Listenarr.py`, or run the app through Gunicorn (see Dockerfile for recommended Gunicorn flags).<br />
 To run as a container, use the image `ghcr.io/andrewtwelch/listenarr:latest` or use the `docker-compose.yml` file.
 The `main` tag is also available, following the `main` branch.

 ### Configuration